ergest/sql_patterns/Book/chap6.md

 ORDER BY
     total_questions_created DESC;
 ```
 Now that's far more elegant isn't it?
-Snowflake also implements a similar function they call `DIV()` which automatically returns 0 if there's a division by zero error eschewing the need for `IFNULL()` If your database has these functions, I highly recommend you use them.
+Snowflake also implements a similar function they call `DIV0()` which automatically returns 0 if there's a division by zero error.

-### Dealing with messy strings
+### Comparing Strings
 I said earlier that strings are the easiest way to store any kind of data (numbers, dates, strings) but strings also have their own issues, especially when you're trying to join on a string field.

 Here are some issues you'll undoubtedly run into with strings.